kaseymallette/blackjack/README.md

 As such, `class Player` consists of the following methods: <br/> `__init__(self, shoe, hand, dealer)`, `move(self, shoe, hand, dealer)`, `player_input(self, shoe, hand)`, `run(self, shoe, hand, dealer)`, `play(self, shoe, hand, dealer, move)`

-When a Player object is initialized, `move(shoe, hand, dealer)` is also initialized, which specifies that:
+When a Player object is instantiated, `move(shoe, hand, dealer)` is also initialized, which specifies that:
 - if *shoe.game = 'play'*, call `player_input(shoe, hand)` on the Player object
 - if *shoe.game = 'run'*, call `run(shoe, hand, dealer)` on the Player object